"Architectural interventions at a famous London store"

 - Time Scale1998 - 2001

-The proposal involved extending the escalator up three additional floors into what is currently office accommodation (formerly the offices of Sears and the management suite) to create an additional 100,000 square feet of retail space.
+GSA’s proposal involved extending the escalator up three additional floors into what is currently office accommodation (formerly the offices of Sears and the management suite) to create an additional 100,000 square feet of retail space.
 The proposal was granted planning consent in 1999 but Selfridges then re-orientated their expansion plans to the north including new stores in Manchester and Birmingham.
-During this time Greig & Stephenson worked as planning consultants for Selfridges to maintain the planning consent for a 45 room extension to the Selfridges hotel, live.
+During this time Greig & Stephenson worked as planning consultants for Selfridges to maintain the planning consent for a 45-room extension to the Selfridges hotel, live.